Organizing Text in Word

-These newspaper style columns are obviously the tool to use for newsletters but they also work well for training documents.
-You will often find you can get more text on the page if you use columns and it looks neater and more professional.
+This column feature is also known as newspaper columns and they are obviously handy for newsletters but they also work well for training documents.
+You may find you get more text on the page if you use columns and it looks neater and more professional.

-The columns dialog also has an Apply to setting which lets you specify where the columns start.
-This is an extremely important setting, particularly in the situation where you want a heading to span the full width of the page and the columns to begin under the heading.
+The columns dialog also has an Apply To setting which lets you specify where the columns start.
+This is an important setting, particularly where you want a heading of the document to be the full width of the page and the columns to begin under the heading.

-If you want a vertical line to appear between the columns, enable the Line Between checkbox – the line is black and a fixed width and can't be altered.
+If you want a vertical line between the columns, check the Line Between checkbox.
+This line will be black and it is a fixed width which can't be altered.
 When you are done, click Ok to confirm your settings.

 Managing text in columns

-For example, choose Insert, Clip Art and choose an image to insert into the document.
-Now right click the image and choose Format, Picture, Layout tab and set the layout to Square or Tight and then click Ok.
-You can now drag the image over the break between two columns and, where it overlaps the text in the column, it will push the text so that it scrolls neatly around the image.
+For example, choose Insert > Picture and choose an image to insert into the document.
+Click the image and from the Picture Tools > Format tab set the Wrap Text option to Square or Tight.
+You can now drag the image over the gutter between two columns and it will push the text out of the way so it scrolls neatly around the image.

 Adjusting column settings

-You can balance newspaper style columns so that the same amount of text appears in each column.
-You would do this, for example, when you have finished entering your text and when the last column is not full.
+You can also balance newspaper style columns so that the same amount of text appears in each column.
+You would do this, for example, when you have finished entering your text and where the last column is not full.